DJSW04/vaults/CSA/Sub/Networking.md

 - [ ] *Explain the wireless protocol Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) with and without Request to Send/Clear to Send (RTS/CTS)*
 - [ ] *Be familiar with the purpose of Service Set Identifier (SSID)*
 ---
+Wireless networks enable clients to communicate within a network without physical connection.
+They require a wireless access point, which connects to a wired network like any other client, and a wireless network adapter in the device connecting to the wireless network.